Hurikane2012/ComaTool/README.md

 ### 🔧 Installation

 1. Go to releases and download both .py files.
-2. Get PyCharm from [PyCharm](https://www.jetbrains.com/pycharm/download) if you haven't already.
+2. Ge [PyCharm](https://www.jetbrains.com/pycharm/download) if you haven't already.
 3. In a new PyCharm project, import the two .py files.

 ---